Requests without resizing enabled

-Responses from Workers are not cached, so purging of Worker URLs doesn’t do anything.
+Because responses from Workers themselves are not cached at the edge, purging of Worker URLs doesn’t do anything.
 Resized image variants are cached together under their source’s URL.
-When purging, use the (full-size) source image’s URL, rather than URLs of the Worker that did resizing.
+When purging, use the (full-size) source image’s URL, rather than URLs of the Worker that requested resizing.

 If the origin server sends an

 Etag HTTP header, the resized images will have an